skiadas/TheoryCompCourse/schedule.md

     - Finite Automata and their difference from Turing Machines
         - Only read the tape
         - Blank symbol transitions to accept/reject state
+        - No halt state
+        - Possible results of running a DFA on a string input
     - Notation for finite automata
     - The "standard" definition for DFAs
     - Non-deterministic FAs (NFAs)